 Hiring managers should ask for help before interviewing for senior roles if they need it.
 Remember that CEO who Googled “How to interview sales VPs”?
-I connected him with a EVP of sales who wasn’t looking for work himself but was willing to help out.
+We connected him with an EVP of sales who wasn’t looking for work himself but was willing to help out.
 They spent 90 minutes on the phone, after which the CEO invited the EVP to get involved in the interviewing process.
 He did and ultimately joined the company’s board.
 A simple favor resulted in a mutually beneficial partnership.

 Both recruiters and board members can help you connect with experts in the function for which you’re hiring.
 They’ll talk you through what you should be looking for and prepare you to run efficient interviews.
-People are remarkably generous and often flattered to be asked for help.
+People are often flattered to be asked for help.
 Don’t be afraid to call in favors and work your network, too.

 There’s no shame in getting help when you’ve never done something before.
 You’ll get much better results from an expert than you will from Google.